kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 #### Disconnect from Device

-* To disconnect from a device use
+To disconnect from a device use the following:

 ```
 - (void)disconnect {